 For the interior of the house we picked up some ideas from magazines and online mood boards.
 Nearer to the build, we consulted Selfbuild magazine for what kind of issues might crop up during construction, and for industry contacts which can be invaluable when sourcing materials and services.

-What was the planning process like?
+What was the planning process like for the vernacular new build?

 In 2009, Kildare County Council granted planning permission for a two storey 2,350sqft design.
 In May 2013, not having built the house, and realising that it may be too costly and potentially one that would, if built, overshadow my own parents’ cottage (the site lies adjacent to the family home), I decided to look for another architect who might breathe new life into the project.